 VPLS Support on Cisco Catalyst Supervisor Engine 2T

-In CFC mode the 67XX series cards will perform the VPLS encapsulation in the Supervisor Engine 2T.
-In DFC mode the VPLS encapsulation is performed by the downlink 67XX, 68XX or 69XX Series cards and not in the uplink-facing cards such as with Supervisor Engine 720, which also requires SIP or ES+ to perform VPLS functionality.
+In CFC mode the 67XX series cards will perform the VPLS encapsulation on the Supervisor Engine 2T.
+In DFC mode the VPLS encapsulation is performed by the downlink 67XX, 68XX or 69XX (also applicable to all new LCs) Series cards and not in the uplink-facing cards such as with Supervisor Engine 720, which also requires SIP or ES+ to perform VPLS functionality.
 (See Figure 6.)

 VPLS Packet forwarding on the Catalyst SUP2T works in the following manner:

 Ingress: A lookup on the MAC table will get the peer ID (if no MAC address is present).
 We then do a bridge domain and peer ID lookup on PFC4, which points to PW rewrite.
 For peer ID being 0x3ff (flooding case), TCAM will point to the multicast replication table (MET) to replicate packets first, then rewrite for each PW.

 Egress: On egress, the first lookup is like a regular Layer 3 MPLS lookup; label lookup in TCAM points to EoM deencapsulation adjacency, which removes the MPLS label and control word.
 The inner packet starting from inner DMAC is recirculated.
 Layer 2 lookup in the second pass will provide the outgoing port.

 Configuring and Deploying VPLS on Cisco Catalyst 6500/6800 Series Supervisor Engine 2T

 VPLS on Supervisor Engine 2T uses the same Cisco IOS® Software code as Supervisor Engine 720, adding additional scalability benefits; the configuration process remains the same on Supervisor Engine 2T as it was with Supervisor Engine 720.

 vpn id 300